UbiquityRobotics/ubiquity_main/install_virtualization.md

    ![lubuntu_mounted](install_images/lubuntu_mounted.png)

    At this point in time, your virtual machine is running lubuntu 16.04.
 However, lubuntu has not yet been installed.
-That step comes next.
+The actual installation steps come next.

 4. Start lubuntu Installation